jundalisay/superb/content/en/research/constitutions/br/title-04/chapter-04b.md

 carried out by the relevant agencies, following a detailed report issued by the corregidors.

-## SECTION 3: The Legal Profession and the Public Legal Defense
+## Section 3: The Legal Profession and the Public Legal Defense

 Article 133.
 The lawyer is indispensable to the administration of justice and is inviolable for his acts or manifestations in the exercise of his profession, within the limits of the law.